Genocs/enterprise-containers/docs/___reactor-demo-august-2021.md

 Switch to powershell directory and run the `deployAll.ps1` script

-This sets up the AKS cluster with default 3 nodes and deploys TechTalks application with all its services and dependencies including RabbitMQ, KEDA, TechTalksProducer and TechTalksConsumer.
+This sets up the AKS cluster with default 3 nodes and deploys Demo application with all its services and dependencies including RabbitMQ, KEDA, Producer and Consumer.

 Clone the repo for Spring Boot application [spring-boot-conference-app](https://github.com/NileshGule/spring-boot-conference-app)